Dan Hartman: The Legends and the Edgar Winter Group

 Hartman began sending demo tapes of the Legends' original material to gain national attention.
 He enlisted the help of Ronnie G. Shaeffer, a major radio personality in Central Pennsylvania who not only listened to the works and provided honest criticism to Hartman but also offered record label connections.
 In 1971, upon listening to the 13-song demo tape, Steve Paul, President of Blue Sky Records, introduced Hartman to Edgar Winter—who had recently disbanded White Trash and was seeking new members for his next musical venture.

 Hartman subsequently spent a period of time backing the Johnny Winter Band (Edgar Winter was Johnny Winter's younger brother) and left the Legends to join Edgar Winter's lineup.
-The Legends continued to record with Larry Swartzwelder on guitar and later Dean Lescallette and Gene Brenner on rhythm guitar.
-They released "Rock n Roll Woman" (written by Hartman) and "Problems" (written by Caloiero) on Hartman's Heart label.
+The Legends continued to record with Joe Caloiero on lead vocals and bass, Larry Swartzwelder on guitar, and later Dean Lescallette and Gene Brenner on rhythm guitar.
+They released "Rock n Roll Woman", written by Hartman, and "Problems", written by Caloiero, on Hartman's Heart label.
 The Legends disbanded by the mid-1970s.

-By 1972, Hartman joined the Edgar Winter Group, where he played bass, wrote or co-wrote many of their songs, and sang on three of their albums: They Only Come Out at Night, Shock Treatment, and The Edgar Winter Group with Rick Derringer.
+In 1972, Hartman joined the Edgar Winter Group, where he played bass, wrote or co-wrote many of their songs, and sang on three of their albums: They Only Come Out at Night, Shock Treatment, and The Edgar Winter Group with Rick Derringer.
 He wrote and sang the band's second biggest pop hit, "Free Ride", in 1972.
 The ballad "Autumn" on Edgar's LP They Only Come Out at Night was a regional radio hit in New England.
-Hartman also wrote the band's charting singles "Easy Street" and "River's Risin" from the Shock Treatment album.
+Hartman wrote the band's charting singles "Easy Street" and "River's Risin" from the Shock Treatment album.
 He became known for wearing the Bass Suit, which he designed with Los Angeles couturier Bill Witten out of a rubbery fabric that allowed Hartman to insert a bass guitar in a pelvic pocket.